Tessaira/Ballistic-iwag/README.md

 ### Final Implementation:

 Here, the updated graphics can be seen.
-The Screenshots are snippets straight from the final game.
+The screenshots are snippets straight from the final game.

 ##### #1 | "Welcome"